 OR Search with Parentheses

 Parentheses with commas let you search for multiple terms at once.
 This is the operator most people miss because the syntax is unusual — you separate terms with commas inside parentheses, not with the word "OR."
-Example: (rolex, tudor) submariner finds both Rolex Submariners and Tudor Submariners in a single search.
+Example: (nikon, canon, sony) mirrorless finds mirrorless cameras from any of those three brands in a single search.
 This is useful for comparing prices across brands, finding alternatives, or casting a wider net.
-You can put multiple words inside each comma-separated group: ("rolex submariner", "tudor black bay") compares two specific models side by side.
+You can put multiple words inside each comma-separated group: ("canon r5", "sony a7iv") compares two specific models side by side.

 Combining Operators for Precision

 The real power comes from combining operators.
 A collector looking for a specific vintage Omega Speedmaster might search: "omega speedmaster" (3570.50, 145.022) -strap -crystal -hand -bezel.
 This finds listings for complete Speedmasters with either of two reference numbers, while excluding parts listings.
-On AuctionMapper, you can combine these Boolean operators with the category-specific filters that eBay's search bar lacks.
+On AuctionMapper, you can combine these Boolean operators with category-specific attribute filters.
 Search with operators to narrow by keywords, then use AuctionMapper's dynamic category filters to narrow by attributes like case size, movement type, or condition.

 Live data updated in real-time